 Our Faculty

-Margarita “Magui” Cardona has spent the majority of her professional career in research administration.
-She is currently the Assistant Provost for Sponsored Research at the University of Baltimore.
-In that capacity, she coordinates fiscal and program management for all externally funded research and scholarly activities at UB.
-She also oversees the activities of the Institutional Review Board, and all internal and external reporting related to sponsored research funding.
+Magui Cardona has spent the majority of her professional career in research administration.
+She is currently the Assistant Provost for Sponsored Research at the University of Baltimore (UBalt).
+In that capacity, she coordinates fiscal and program management for all externally funded research and scholarly activities at UBalt.
+She also oversees the activities of the Institutional Review Board (IRB), and all internal and external reporting related to sponsored research funding.

-Prior to UBalt, she worked as Senior Grants and Contracts Manager in the Office of Sponsored Projects at UMBC.
-She also held two contractor positions at the National Air and Space Administration.
-At NASA Headquarters she worked as a Space Grant Administrative Fellow in the Office of Education, managing 52 grants and 20 cooperative agreements for the agency.
-She also worked at Goddard Space Flight Center as a Louis Stokes Administrative Fellow in the Minority University Programs Office, providing technical assistance to minority serving institutions in how to obtain NASA funding.
+Prior to UBalt, she worked as Senior Grants and Contracts Manager in the Office of Sponsored Projects at The University of Maryland, Baltimore County (UMBC).
+She also held two contractor positions at the National Air and Space Administration (NASA).
+At NASA Headquarters, she worked as a Space Grant Administrative Fellow in the Office of Education, managing 52 grants and 20 cooperative agreements for the agency.
+She also worked at Goddard Space Flight Center as a Louis Stokes Administrative Fellow in the Minority University Programs Office, providing technical assistance to minority-serving institutions in how to obtain NASA funding.

-Before NASA, she worked at the University of Puerto Rico as a Program Coordinator for the Puerto Rico Space Grant and EPSCoR programs.
-She holds a BS in Chemistry from the University of Puerto Rico and two MS degrees in Chemistry (UNC-Chapel Hill) and Materials Science (UW-Madison).
-She is a Certified Research Administrator, has a Master’s Certificate in Government Contracting (GWU School of Business), and is currently doctoral candidate in Public Policy at UMBC.
+Before NASA, she worked at the University of Puerto Rico as a Program Coordinator for the Puerto Rico Space Grant and Established Program to Stimulate Competitive Research (EPSCoR) programs.
+She holds a B.S. in Chemistry from the University of Puerto Rico and two M.S. degrees in Chemistry (University of North Carolina-Chapel Hill) and Materials Science (University of Wisconsin-Madison).
+She is a Certified Research Administrator, has a Master’s Certificate in Government Contracting (The George Washington University School of Business), and is currently a doctoral candidate in Public Policy at UMBC.

 Carlye Christianson is an attorney licensed in the District of Columbia and California.
 As a consultant and advisor through The Christianson Company, she has concentrated her activities in the nonprofit sector, focusing on governance, management, operations, financial management, strategic planning and implementation, business development and program development/management.